Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Integration of Survey and Game

 Using a personal identification token, we combined survey responses with information on decisions taken by respondents during the game.
 Specifically, the game recorded parameter changes, including adjustments in energy production for different technologies and changes in various indicators at each round.
 In addition, the game stored information about shocks and policies, including their timing, options provided to players, and the responses they chose.

-Respondents’ survey answers, including socio-demographic characteristics and attitudes are thus linked to their in-game decisions.
-We can therefore explore and compare how different groups interact with and respond to the game environment.
+Respondents’ survey answers, including socio-demographic characteristics and attitudes, can thus be linked to their in-game decisions.
+This enables us to explore and compare how different groups interact with and respond to the game environment.